grafalex82/hellozigbee/Readme.md

 - `cd build`
 - `cmake -G "MinGW Makefiles" -DTOOLCHAIN_PREFIX=C:/NXP/bstudio_nxp/sdk/Tools/ba-elf-ba2-r36379 -DSDK_PREFIX=C:/NXP/bstudio_nxp/sdk/JN-SW-4170 ..`
 (Correct paths to the toolchain and sdk if needed)
-  - If your tools are installed at default locations, you can also use Cmake presets
+  - If your tools are installed at default locations, you can also use Cmake presets: `cmake -G "MinGW Makefiles" --preset=default ..`
+- Useful targets:
-- `mingw32-make HelloZigbee.bin`
+  - `mingw32-make HelloZigbee.bin` to build a binary that can be flashed to the device
+  - `mingw32-make HelloZigbee.flash` to build and immediately flash the binary
+  - `mingw32-make HelloZigbee.ota` to build a binary that can be used for OTA updates
+- Other userful CMake switches:
+  - `-DBOARD=QBKG12LM` to select target device (by default EBYTE E75-2G4M10S is selected)
+  - `-DBUILD_NUMBER=123` to set the build number (build number uploaded via OTA must be higher than the current firmware build number)

 Note: the instructions above are for Windows only.
 However, a few user reported they were able to run the build process on Linux and Mac platforms.
 Feel free to contribute.